 The influenza virus causes the flu, which is a respiratory illness.
-Fever is a common symptom of the flu, but it is possible to have the flu without having a fever.
+Fever is a common symptom of the flu, but in mild cases flu with no fever is possible.

 The flu is a very common illness that affects around 5 to 20 percent of the United States population each year.
 The virus is highly contagious and enters the body through the nose and mouth.
 Once in the body, the virus affects the respiratory system.